sazio/Transients/README.md

 ## Intro

 Computing with a dynamical system implies that this system changes its behavior depending on the quality and quantity of the incoming information.
+It is a well-known fact that dissipative networks with symmetric interactions between nodes, operate in a convergent mode, de facto possessing many stable attractors with their basins of attraction likely covering the state space.
+Such systems can be good models for an associative memory (Hopfield ...).
+However, computing with attractors makes a very limited use of complex dynamical networks: once an attractor is reached, the "dynamical" nature of the system would no longer be relevant, since wrt the computation, the stytem would now be at a terminal state.
+The "symmetry assumption" is not only unrealistic in general, but also rule out many possible phenomena and hides many possibilities in their modeling with dynamical systems.

-It is an enormous field, *Rabinovich et al.* focused they attention on the concept of Winnerless Competition (WLC).
+*Rabinovich et al.* focused they attention on the concept of Winnerless Competition (WLC).
 WLC itself has been observed in many experiments in hydrodinamics (*Kuppers-Lortz instability* for a large Prandtle number), population biology (*May & Leonard, 1975*) etc..

 This process can be described by Lotka-Volterra equations (there's a direct connection between Generalized Lotka-Volterra and Rate Models in Neuroscience, see *Rabinovich et al. 2006*), that are well known in population biology and can explain the competition among three species: